dbernardo05/TF_CNN_IEEG/README.md

 The spectra are frequency binned into F frequencies to create tensors with dimension (W x D x F) for use with CNN, e.g. AlexNet used here as a toy example.

-prep_data*.ipynb is used to preprocess EEG data in HDF5 files with structure (channel x time sample)
+prep_data_v1_20180915.ipynb contains pre-processing functions for EEG data in HDF5 files with structure (channel x time sample)

-tf_dev*.ipynb is used to train the CNN
+tf_cnn_dev.py contains neural network architecture and training code